phoneid/phoneid_iOS/README.md

 This separation was done in order to to provide more flexible way of theming:
-You can change only main colors - and there is no need to change every UI control color, however, if you need to set specific colors for some UI controls you can overrite default values.
+You can change only main colors - and there is no need to change every UI control color, however, if you need to set specific colors for some UI controls you can override default values.

 You can see detailed mapping of fields of ColorScheme to colors of UI controls here [![guide](https://github.com/phoneid/phoneid_iOS/blob/master/phone.id_theming_guide.pdf)](https://github.com/phoneid/phoneid_iOS/blob/master/phone.id_theming_guide.pdf)